 Parenting and Family Processes, Early Childcare, Self Regulation and School Readiness

-Owen Laboratory; Center for Children and Families
+DPReP Laboratory; Center for Children and Families

 My research focuses on children's development in the context of family relationships and the implications of maternal employment and early child care experiences for children's development and family relationships.
 In these interrelated pursuits her research has contributed to greater understanding of what constitute important interpersonal influences in children's lives, how family relations and child care experiences influence the young child's development, and how contexts of development are interrelated.

 Some of my early work documents the influence of close, confiding marriages in the development of involved, sensitive mother-infant and father-infant interactions and, in turn, the development of secure infant-parent attachment relationships.
 It also addresses the detrimental effects of parents' marital conflict on children's attachments to their parents, particularly with respect to insecure/disorganized qualities in the infant-parent relationship.